 Published at 2020, January 31th

-Planting trees can help stop climate change and mitigate its consequences.
-As trees have a great potential for carbon sequestration, they are seen by the scientific community as a great natural technology against global warming and the increased concentration of greenhouse gases in the atmosphere.
+Can planting trees can help stop climate change and mitigate its consequences?
+As trees have a great potential for carbon sequestration and they are often seen as a great natural technology against global warming – but is this always true?
 Let’s jump into the secret world of trees to better understand their capabilities.

 Trees And Climate Change: Carbon Absorption Potential